pragmint/open-practices/practices/automate-database-migrations.md

 ### Version Control Harmony
 Are our migration scripts and database schema changes properly version-controlled alongside our application code?
 How can we improve traceability and coordination between code and database changes?

-### Environment Adaptation
-Do our migration strategies effectively address the unique needs of different environments (development, staging, production)?
-How can we ensure consistency while accommodating environment-specific requirements?

 ### Sequential Dependency Handling
 How effectively do we manage sequential dependencies within our migration scripts?
 Are there tools or practices we could adopt to better handle complex migrations and dependency chains?